 Many moons ago, a plucky little game company named Rovio decided that a hungry wolf wasn't the only thing that could blow down the homes of snarky pigs — airborne fowl would also join in the on destruction.
 In subsequent lunar cycles, those homicidal kamikaze birds would continue to bring their particular breed of catastrophe down upon on the poor, defenseless porkbellies; and in turn, generate many money-dollars for the twisted jerks that inspired them.
+The loathsome avians are back to carry out more dastardly plots in Angry Birds Stella.

 Rovio's newest game is about what the Finnish developer knows best – birds.
 Though, they seem decidedly less angry this time in their little downhill race carts.
 Like it or not, this game is going to be huge.

 Angry Birds Go is Rovio's first major free-to-play game on Android, so expect to be hit up for cash on occasion (maybe a lot of it).
 This is a casual racing game built around a variety of quirky downhill tracks.
+The birds we know so well from the original games are here with hastily assembled vehicles and special powers that harken back to their physics puzzler roots.

 The Angry Birds franchise has thus far been on the lighter side of the free-to-play model - the original game launched free and ad-supported on Android, and later versions added small charges for HD versions and a few in-app bonuses like the Mighty Eagle.
 But it looks like Rovio is pulling out all the stops when it comes to the upcoming kart racer, Angry Birds Go.
 Pocket Gamer reports that gamers in New Zealand (where the game is getting an early launch on iOS) are finding it positively stuffed with in-app purchases.